SimonJackson24/AMSLPR/docs/user_guide_reports_notifications.md

 ## Notifications

-The AMSLPR system can send notifications when unauthorized vehicles attempt to access your parking facility.
+The VisiGate system can send notifications when unauthorized vehicles attempt to access your parking facility.
 This feature helps you respond quickly to potential security issues.

 ### Notification Channels